 11. Eight of the 10 highest mountains in the world are located in Nepal: Annapurna I, Manaslu, Dhaulagiri, Cho Oyu, Makalu, Lhotse, Kangchenjunga and Everest.
 They are all over 8,000m (26,247ft) high.

 (Source: NASA Earth Observatory)

 12. Nepali citizen Kami Rita Sherpa holds the record for the highest number of Everest summits.
-He reached the summit for the 23rd and 24th time in May 2019 at the age of 49, after making his first ascent in 1994.
+He reached the summit for the 26th time on 7 May 2022 at the age of 52, after making his first ascent in 1994.